Date: Wednesday, 5 December 2018

-IFIC Ireland in association with the International Foundation for Integrated Care (IFIC), the UCD Centre for Integrated Care and Improvement Studies (UCD CICIS) and the Health Service Executive (HSE), Ireland presents “Integrated Health and Social Care in Ireland: How to Achieve Implementation Success” to take place on Wednesday, 5 December 2018 in University College Dublin (UCD).
+IFIC Ireland in association with the International Foundation for Integrated Care (IFIC), the UCD Centre for Integrated Care and Improvement Studies (UCD CICIS) and the Health Service Executive (HSE), Ireland presented “Integrated Health and Social Care in Ireland: How to Achieve Implementation Success” on Wednesday, 5 December 2018 in University College Dublin (UCD), Health Science Building.

 There is widespread agreement on the need in Ireland to bring forward the policy agenda on integrating health and care.
 A vision, combined with legislation and concrete instruments, are required to move to a more person-centred approach.

 Providing integrated care, care that crosses the boundaries between primary, community, hospital and social care, is a goal of health systems worldwide.
 So too is achieving that care within constrained resources.
 The case for integrated care in Ireland is reinforced by the need to develop whole-system working to address the demands arising from an ageing population and increases in the number of people with multiple long-term conditions.

 The evidence of the benefits, in particular to the experience of service users and their families, seen when organisations and services work together, make a compelling case for care to be co-ordinated around the needs of people and populations.
 Developing integrated care means overcoming barriers between primary and secondary care, physical and mental health, and health and social care to provide the right care at the right time in the right place.